azurecitadel/azurecitadel/content/arc/servers/hack/windows.md

 * leveraging [Update Management](https://docs.microsoft.com/azure/azure-arc/servers/onboard-update-management-machines)
 * using Azure Hybrid Services within [Windows Admin Center](https://docs.microsoft.com/azure/azure-arc/servers/onboard-windows-admin-center)

-We will default to using Windows Admin Center, but **if you do not have either the Global Administrator or Privileged Identity Administrator role in Azure AD then you should skip Windows Admin Center** and instead select one of the other approaches to onboard the three VMs.
+We will default to using Windows Admin Center, but **if you do not have either the Global Administrator or Privileged Identity Administrator role in Azure AD then you should skip Windows Admin Center** and instead select one of the other approaches to onboard the Windows VMs.

 This page will walk through the installation of Windows Admin Center in gateway mode and then discover the other Windows VMs.
 This will be full instructions rather than a challenge.